Sprinting is a great way to get in shape, improve your overall fitness, and prepare you for fitness tests or a race that is upcoming.

 Studies show that sprinting can help improve your VO₂ max, which is a measure of the amount of oxygen your body can use during exercise.

-In addition, sprints can help you build up your muscular endurance, which is important for activities such as running a marathon or joining the armed forces.
+In addition, sprints can help you build up your muscular endurance, which is important for activities such as running a marathon or completing an obstacle course race.

 Speed and Power

-Sprints can help you increase your speed and power.
+Sprints can help you increase your running speed and power.

 This is because sprints are a high-intensity exercise that requires you to run at full speed.
 And despite popular belief, power does not mean strength.